root-project/web/manual/storing_root_objects/index.md

 **Operations on ROOT classes**

-- `rootbrowse`: Opens a [TBrowser6(https://root.cern/doc/master/classTBrowser.html) directly on the content of a ROOT file.
+- `rootbrowse`: Opens a [TBrowser](https://root.cern/doc/master/classTBrowser.html) directly on the content of a ROOT file.
-- `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another RROT file.
+- `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another ROOT file.
 - `rootprint`: Plot objects in an image ROOT file.

 Use the `-h` option to get more information on the available options for the specific ROOT command line tool.